Eleftherios Venizelos: Early life and education

-He spent his final year of secondary education at a school in Ermoupolis in Syros from which he received his certificate in 1880.
+He spent his final year of secondary education at a school in Ermoupolis, the principal town of Syros, from which he received his certificate in 1880.
 In 1881, he enrolled at the University of Athens Law School and got his degree in Law with excellent grades.
 He returned to Crete in 1886 and worked as a lawyer in Chania.
-Throughout his life he maintained a passion for reading and was constantly improving his skills in English, Italian, German, and French.
+Throughout his life, he maintained a passion for reading and was constantly improving his skills in English, Italian, German, and French.